 So off to the internet I went to look at my different options.
 I have to say, this was quite the rabbit hole.
 Stains can be tricky to choose from pictures because they can take so differently in real life depending on the type and condition of the wood you’re using.
 Ultimately I decided to use Behr’s Transparent Waterproofing Exterior Wood Finish in Natural Clear for the deck.

 However, I chose Ready Seal Wood Stain and Finish in Natural for the fence.
+(My friend used Behr products to stain her fence, though.)
 More on why later when we get into the fence staining section of this post.
 But let’s jump in and talk about the deck first because that was the smaller of the two projects and the one I tackled first!

 Behr Natural Clear Transparent Waterproofing Exterior Wood Finish Review